 Kevin McCloud

-Featured by Grand Designs, this Suffolk barn showcases cathedral-like space, polished concrete floors, and bespoke architectural detailing.
-We transformed a derelict structure into a timeless and sustainable home.
+Featured by Grand Designs, this Suffolk barn showcases cathedral-like spaces.
+We transformed a derelict former agricultural building structure into a timeless and sustainable and light-filled family home.

 Read the full case study here.

-Feel free to browse some of David’s previous barn conversion projects or click on the images below.
+You are welcome to browse some of David’s previous barn conversion projects or click on the images below.

 If you are seeking a barn conversion architect or wish to discuss any aspect of converting barns, please get in touch to arrange an initial discussion.